c7rishi/pvLRT/cran-comments.md

 This is a re-submission of the package pvLRT.
 In this version we have made the following changes:

 -   Add a new function 'convert_raw_to_contin_table' to create contingency table from raw Drug-AE incidence data frames.
--   fix typos in the docuementation texts
+-   fix typos in the documentation texts
+-   change defaults for the arguments 'test_drug_idx' and 'drug_class_idx' in pvlrt().
+-   create an all.equal method for pvlrt objects

 ## Test environments